Ensembl/postgap/README.md

   **Warning** this may take days as it needs to split the entire 1000 Genomes files by population.

 # Running

+Everytime you run POSTGAP, add ```--database_dir /path/to/databases_dir``` to the command line, the database directory path corresponds to the directory created above.

 By default, run from the root directory the command: